emmercm/www/src/blog/bash-environment-variable-defaults.md

 git merge --no-edit origin/${GIT_TRUNK:-main}
 ```

-Even though the two expansions can be used to accomplish a lot of the same goals, you may want to consider preferring `${parameter:=word}` for a few reasons:
+Even though the two expansions can be used to accomplish a lot of the same goals, you probably want to prefer `${parameter:=word}` for a few reasons:

-- If you reference the same variable multiple times you only have to default the value once, avoiding error-prone situations such as:
+- If you reference the same variable multiple times, you only have to default the value once, avoiding error-prone situations such as:

   ```bash
   #!/usr/bin/env bash